Xingern/xingern.github.io/README.md

 1. Pictures not displaying correctly when downloading project.
 I believe this is cause by the file pathway since the root of the computer is not the same as on Github.
 A solution would to host the picture i.e. Flickr.
 2. Scaling, this website is currently not that mobile friendly.
+3. The social media icons need improvements, especially Instagram.
+I would also be cool to add box shadow, but the other icons behave weird.